Cyntoia Brown Has Been Granted Clemency, Will Be Released From Prison This Year

 Brown was charged as an adult in the 2004 murder of 43-year-old Johnny Allen who purchased her for $150 in exchange for sex.
 At the time she was 16-years-old and living with an older pimp known as "Cut Throat."
 She was not allowed to testify at her original trial and evidence of her traumatic childhood history and severe neurodevelopmental disorder wasn't heard.
 Brown was sentenced to two concurrent life sentences.

 In 2011 filmmaker Dan Birman's documentary about Brown, Me Facing Life: Cyntoia's Story aired on PBS.
-The film addressed the issues of U.S. juvenile justice reform, systemic bias against women of colour engaged in sex work, and the lack of a social safety net for women like Brown who are at a high risk for sex trafficking.
+The film addressed the issues of juvenile justice reform, systemic bias against women of color engaged in sex work and the lack of a social safety net for women like Brown who are at a high risk for sex trafficking.

 Brown's case next came to broader public attention when celebrities including Rihanna, Kim Kardashian, and LeBron James picked up her cause.

-Governor Haslam's decision to commute Brown's sentence is being hailed in the U.S. criminal justice community.
+Governor Haslam's decision to commute Brown's sentence is being hailed in the criminal justice community.

 Jessica Jackson, the National Director of #Cut50 a group which just helped usher in the passage of the landmark criminal justice reform bill, The First Step Act told Refinery29 they were thrilled and encouraged by the decision, both on behalf of Cyntoia Brown and the larger population of women currently incarcerated in U.S. prisons.